rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 Every application needs different representations of the same data.
 Taking data from one representation and converting it into another in ROM is done by using mappers.

-A mapper is an object that takes a tuple and turns it into a domain object, or nested hash, compatible to domain interface.
+A mapper is an object that takes a tuple and turns it into a domain object, or nested hash, compatible to the domain interface.

-ROM provides a DSL to define mappers which can be integrated with 3rd-party libraries.
+ROM provides a simple DSL to define mappers and these can be integrated with 3rd-party libraries.

 Mapping is an extremely powerful concept.
 It can: